Inequality of Opportunity and Income Redistribution: Introduction

 Finally, we contribute to the literature that examines heuristics and biases in the inference process by documenting their consequences in an important economic context.
-Our finding that spectators incorporate features of the environment linearly into their redistribution decisions is consistent with previous work showing that individuals often struggle to estimate nonlinear relationships \citep{larrick2008mpg, levy2016exponential, rees2020measuring}, and fail to solve even simple Bayesian updating problems \citep{benjamin2019errors}, particularly in environments with uncertainty that require contingent reasoning \citep{martinez2019failures}.
-Our results are also consistent with work showing that drawing attention to an attribute increases individuals' sensitivity to that attribute \citep{conlon2023} and that people focus on readily available information \citep{enke2020you}.
+We document that in the lucky opportunities environment, redistribution is close to linear on the workers' multiplier difference.
+This ``linearization heuristic'' leads spectators to underestimate the impact of unequal opportunities and consequently to redistribute less than they would under lucky outcomes.
+This finding is consistent with previous work showing that individuals often struggle to estimate nonlinear relationships \citep{larrick2008mpg, levy2016exponential, rees2020measuring}, and fail to solve even simple Bayesian updating problems \citep{benjamin2019errors}, particularly in environments with uncertainty that require contingent reasoning \citep{martinez2019failures}.
+The results from our information provision treatment are consistent with work showing that drawing attention to an attribute increases individuals' sensitivity to that attribute \citep{conlon2025} and that people focus on readily available information \citep{enke2020you, graeber2023inattentive}.